jordbort/Twitch-UndertaleBot/README.md

 `!memory` or `!players`

 This command returns a list of each chat member the bot has acknowledged in memory.
+In the terminal, it prints at-a-glance data for all players in a table.
 This data is lost when the bot's server is rebooted.

 `!help`